Optimality in importance sampling: a gentle survey: Abstract

 \section{Abstract}

 The performance of the Monte Carlo sampling methods relies on the crucial choice of a proposal density.
 The notion of optimality is fundamental to design suitable adaptive procedures of the proposal density within Monte Carlo schemes.
-This work is an exhaustive review around the concept of optimality in importance sampling.
-Several frameworks are described and analyzed, such as the marginal likelihood approximation for model selection, the use of multiple proposal densities, a sequence of tempered posteriors, and noisy scenarios including the applications to approximate Bayesian computation (ABC) and reinforcement learning, to name a few.
-Some theoretical and empirical comparisons are also provided.
+This work is an exhaustive review around the notion of optimality in importance sampling.
+Several frameworks are described and analyzed, including the approximation of the marginal likelihood for model selection, the use of multiple proposal densities {(including also the computer graphics context)}, sequences of tempered posteriors {with an optimal tempering schedule}, and noisy scenarios encompassing applications to {energy-based models}, approximate Bayesian computation (ABC), and reinforcement learning, among others. {The behavior of different divergences used to adapt the proposal density so as to approximate the optimal proposal is described.} Some theoretical and empirical comparisons are also provided.